sinan97787-hue/Microsoft-stock-analysis/README.md

 ## 📌 Project Overview
 This project provides a detailed analysis of **Microsoft (MSFT)** stock data using Power BI.
-It covers daily stock performance from **1986 to 2025**, including price movements, trends, and volatility.
+It covers daily stock performance from **1986 to 2025**, including price movements, trends, and volatility

 ## 📁 Files Included
 - **MICROSOFT STOCK PERFORMANCE DASHBOARD.pbix** – Power BI Dashboard